x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/unattended-installs.md

 ### Add and remove UM language packs from existing Exchange 2016 Mailbox servers in unattended mode

 > [!NOTE]
-> These procedures aren't avaialable in Exchange 2019.
+> These procedures aren't available in Exchange 2019.

 - This example installs the Russian and Spain Spanish language packs on the local Exchange 2016 Mailbox server from the specified folder.